 4 Minute Read

-Every season has its own share of money temptations, but summer might be the worst.
+Every season has its share of money temptations, but summer might be the worst.

 The kids are out of school, the beach is calling your name, and every free hour seems like a good opportunity to spend more money.
 Blame it on the sun!

-So, yes, it’s easy to spend money in the summer, but that doesn’t mean you should.
-If you’ve got the money and aren’t in debt, then by all means have a party!
-But if you’re still working on getting out of debt, then look out for some of these enticing summer expenses.
+So yes, it’s easy to spend money in the summer, but that doesn’t mean you should.
+If you’ve got the money and aren’t in debt, by all means have a party!
+But if you’re still working on getting out of debt, look out for some of these enticing summer expenses.